javajosh/simpatico/kata.md

 If you do not keep your dojos at the same level on all devices then you will be confused.
 For example, if you have a desktop with a level 5 dojo, and you have a laptop with a level 3 dojo, you should upgrade the laptop (or downgrade the desktop).

-Note that these *kata* are building and upgrading the dojo with the guidance of the sensei.
+Note that these particular *kata* are about building and upgrading the dojo itself, with the guidance of the sensei.
-In fact, unless you are already a confident black-belt, do not attempt to go past step 3.
+In fact, unless you are already a confident black-belt, do not attempt to build a dojo above stage 3.
 If you want to play with apis that require tls, I suggest that you use [simpatico.io] itself.
+Note also that your dojos will need to be created on every device on which you work.
+This means desktop and laptop, and (perhaps) your phone and tablet.
+(If you cannot build a dojo on the device, do you own it?)

 I like this series on CSS from [netuts](https://code.tutsplus.com/tutorials/from-psd-to-html-building-a-set-of-website-designs-step-by-step--net-37).
 It is done in a similar "starting with the basics and building up systematically" sort of way.